JosephKristian/pt-maju-test/README.md

 ### Custom Post Types (CPT)

 - **Property**
-  Used for the property listings section, containing all relevant data such as price, area, bedrooms, bathrooms, status, images, and location.
+  For property listings: price, area, bedrooms, bathrooms, status, images, location, etc.

 - **Team Member**
-  For the team section, including fields for name, position, photo, bio, and social media links.
+  For the team section: name, role, photo, bio, social links.

 - **Service**
-  Representing the services offered with title, description, icon/image, and related content.
+  For services offered: title, description, icon/image.

 - **New Arrival**
-  For highlighting new properties or offers, including images, descriptions, and availability status.
+  For highlighting new properties or offers with images and descriptions.

 ### Advanced Custom Fields (ACF)

 - **Repeater Fields**
-  For flexible content like multiple property images or team member social links.
+  For galleries, multiple images, or social links.

 - **Flexible Content**
-  To create modular homepage sections that can be added, removed, or reordered easily by content managers.
+  For modular homepage sections editable by content managers.

 - **Relationship Fields**
-  Linking related posts, such as properties to agents or services to teams.
+  To link posts such as properties to agents or services to teams.

 - **Options Pages**
-  For global settings such as contact information, footer content, social media links, and site-wide banners.
+  For global settings like contact info, footer content, and site-wide banners.

 ---

-## How to Run
+## How to Run Locally

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Run `npm start` to launch the local development server
+3. Run `npm run dev` to start the Vite development server
-4. View the project in your browser at `http://localhost:3000`
+4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ---

 ## Final Notes

-I carefully followed the design and requirements, ensuring the highest level of precision and responsiveness.
-Hover effects were added tastefully without deviating from the design language.
-The WordPress CPT and ACF strategy ensures this project can be extended and managed easily by non-technical content editors.
+I have prioritized pixel-perfect accuracy and responsiveness in the homepage slice.
+Hover effects were added to enrich the UI while respecting the original design language.
+The proposed CPT and ACF structure provides a solid foundation for a scalable, easily manageable WordPress backend.

 ---

-If you have any questions or would like to discuss further improvements or integrations, please do not hesitate to reach out.
+If you have any questions or want to discuss further, feel free to contact me.

 ---

 Thank you for the opportunity!

-Joseph Tanudjaja
+**Joseph Tanudjaja**
 [josephtanudjaja10@gmail.com](mailto:josephtanudjaja10@gmail.com)